EllDy96/Synesthetic/README.md

-# VisualParasyte
+# Synesthetic

 ## Abstract

-The aim of the project is to “contaminate” a visual representation of a musical piece via music information retrieval algorithms.
-The user uploads a musical piece and the algorithm extracts its rhythmic and harmonic structure.
-Based on that, it designs a dynamic visual representation of that musical piece.
+The aim of the project is to render a visual representation of a musical piece via music information retrieval algorithms.
+The user is required to upload three audio tracks:
+1. A one-channel track containing the most rhythmic relevant sounds of the musical piece (e.g. drums)
+2. A one-channel track containing the most harmonic content of the musical piece (e.g. chords)
+3. A two-channel mixdown of the first two audio tracks.

+Based on the rhythmic and harmonic track, a dynamic visual representation is generated.
+The third track is played back during the visualization.

 ## Detailed project description